 1. First, sign up for a GTM account

-2. Second, generate the installation script from GTM
+2. Generate the installation script from GTM

 3. Navigate to your WordPress instance and install the GTM scripts on the head and body of your website